antlr/antlr4/doc/antlr-project-testing.md

 All test are run in parallel both via maven and via IDE.

-In IntelliJ, it's very easy to go to source by right-click on any test and pressing `Jump to source` (F4).
+In IntelliJ, it's very easy to go to source by right-clicking on any test and pressing `Jump to source` (F4).

 ## Running test subsets